shubhi1907/DataProjects/README.md

 # DataScience
-what I learn and try out during my journey to become a data scientist, will be shared here.
+what I learn and try out during my journey towards breaking into data science, will be shared here.